 There is very little interaction with other students, and you don't even need to speak with a professor if you don't want to.
 Because of this, the way it is structured is not for everyone.
 I find this program works best for people who are busy professionals who are pretty well situated in their career, and just need an MBA to move up.
 It is also well suited for the entrepreneur, who maybe never had a chance to attend university because they were too busy working, and need an MBA as a missing credential.

 If you are looking for an MBA to change careers, this is probably not the program for you.
 Really for career changers, I wouldn't recommend any online MBA program.
 An on-campus program with a lot of networking possibilities would be more suited for you.

 UPDATE: Here is a great video of Professor Lumsden talking about the history of the EBS MBA program: http://vimeo.com/12020689

 Now that is out of the way, on to the questions......

 Question 1 (my most common question): Why did you choose the EBS MBA?

 I first considered doing an MBA while I was working in Japan.
 Moving up from my position required an MBA.
-Programs for working adults in Japan at the time were few and very expensive, so I started looking into distance learning.
+Programs in Japan at the time were few and would require me to quit my job to attend courses full time, so I started looking into distance learning.
 After spending about 6 months researching various programs, one program really stood out for quality and flexibility, and that was the EBS program.

 What attracted me most about this program, it was built from the ground up as a distance learning program based on research in management education.
 This is quite different from other universities that take an on-campus program, and try to make it "online" by throwing some PowerPoint slides on a website.